dc138/docker-minecraft-server/README.md

 ## Modifying the image

-Configuration is handled with two files, `build_config.cfg` and `runtime_config.cfg`.
-The former contains configuration to be used while builing the image, like the server jar to embed.
+Configuration is handled within `/mc/server/config.cfg`, which contains settings like the server jar to use, and JVM flags to use.
-The latter contains runtime configuration used while launching the server, and is stored in `/mc/server` to persist changes.
+The default config can be found in the `config.cfg` file.

 # License